 An action plugin is split into two component: the Authentication Action and the optional action completion.

-Whenever the action fires it can return one of three states:
+Whenever the action fires it can return one of four states:

 The action returns the attribute it has worked on, and those are passed to the next action.
 Depending on type of action, the attributes may be unchanged.